 January 13th, 2021 by admin

 If there were a war between hosted VoIP and on-premise PBX solutions, then historically, there would have been no clear victor.
-The field was split fairly evenly between SMBs and enterprise, with the majority of large organizations preferring on-premise hardware, small businesses preferring the flexibility of hosted solutions, mid-sized organizations torn between the two.
+The field was split fairly evenly between SMBs and enterprises, with the majority of large organizations preferring on-premise hardware, small businesses preferring the flexibility of hosted solutions, and mid-sized organizations torn between the two.
 But the tables have turned.

 In fact, 2018 data shows that roughly 50% of large organizations have switched to hosted VoIP solutions (Gartner, 2018).
 The analyst firm predicts that this figure will shift even further, to 90%, by 2021.

 To understand exactly what this means in terms of the long-term value of on-premise, consider this scenario applied to your own business.
-What if 50% of your oldest customers had recently switched to a competitor.
+What if 50% of your oldest customers had recently switched to a competitor?
 What would this mean about the viability of your current offerings?

 This report will examine why this trend is happening, and why now.
 If you currently own an on-premise PBX, then it will also help you start a cost-benefit analysis of switching to hosted VoIP.

 Is Cloud-driven VoIP Merely a Short-term Trend, or Is It a More Efficient Communications Platform?

 Technologists know by now that many trends come and go.
 Just because the numbers are pointing in one direction in 2019 does not mean they won’t completely reverse by 2025.
 Is hosted VoIP, or as Gartner likes to call it, Unified Communications as a Service (UCaaS), here to stay?